 Most recently we gave £1500 to Kagando Hospital in Uganda, which they used to buy an incubator that has since been in constant use.
 One of our authors helps run the charity, and when I heard about their good work, and knowing it could be supported, I happily got involved.

-WHAT ADVICE WOULD YOU GIVE DOCTORS WANTING TO WRITE?
+WHAT ADVICE WOULD YOU GIVE DOCTORS TO BECOME A MEDICAL TEXTBOOK WRITER?

 I suppose I should start by saying that they should get in touch!
 I’m always on the lookout for new writers.
 If you want to write, you should give it a go.
 Doctors, are incredibly talented and able.
 The process of writing is rewarding, and there are plenty of people who are willing to help mentor you.